mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_payout

-<p>To send funds to your own bank account, you create a new payout object.
-Your <a href="#balance">Stripe balance</a> must be able to cover the payout amount, or you’ll receive an “Insufficient Funds” error.</p><p>If your API key is in test mode, money won’t actually be sent, though everything else will occur as if in live mode.</p><p>If you are creating a manual payout on a Stripe account that uses multiple payment source types, you’ll need to specify the source type balance that the payout should draw from.
-The <a href="#balance_object">balance object</a> details available and pending amounts by source type.</p>
+To send funds to your own bank account, you create a new payout object.
+Your Stripe balance must be able to cover the payout amount, or you’ll receive an “Insufficient Funds” error.If your API key is in test mode, money won’t actually be sent, though everything else will occur as if in live mode.If you are creating a manual payout on a Stripe account that uses multiple payment source types, you’ll need to specify the source type balance that the payout should draw from.
+The balance object details available and pending amounts by source type.

 <details><summary>Parameters</summary>